• Skip to primary navigation

 Learn more tips to improve your credit score here.

-Is the Extra Debit Card Worth the Fees?
+Is the Extra Card Worth the Fees?

-If we’re being honest, the Extra debit card isn’t worth the fees in most cases.
+If we’re being honest, the Extra card isn’t worth the fees in most cases.
 You’ll be better off taking that $149 – $200 to get a secured credit card that reports to all three credit bureaus.

 You can apply for one of the many secured cards available today, with as little as $100 – $200 down as a deposit.
 If you don’t carry a balance, most cards don’t charge fees, so you can build your credit score for free.